Hummingbirds Found in Indiana: (Pictures and Sounds)

 Species: S. rufous

-They breed in the north from southern Alaska and most travel all the way south to winter in Mexico.
+Rufous hummingbirds are a migrating species that breed as far north from southern Alaska all the way to wintering as far south in Mexico.

 They are a rare visitor to Indiana since they are seen mainly in the Western United States.